Project type:

 The Challenge

-• Technical depth without overwhelming non-technical audiences
+• Technical outputs for non-technical audiences

 My Role